puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-mixed-content-download.md

  ![Mixed content override prompt](./media/edge-learnmore-mixed-content-download/edge-mixed-content-download-page-warning.png)

-If a user decides to keep download, the are prompted to confirm their action.
+If a user decides to keep the download, they are prompted to confirm their action.
 The next screenshot shows an example of this prompt.

  ![Choose Internet Explorer mode](./media/edge-learnmore-mixed-content-download/edge-mixed-content-download-override.png)